alessandroarmando/alessandroarmando.github.io/pk-exercise/index.md

 Question 2: Assuming this is the fingerprint of Garibaldi's public key, where the expedition will sail from?

-You are still unconvinced and then decide
+You are still unconvinced and then decide to give a closer look to the three public keys brought to you by the agents.

+A closer look to [yet another key](gg@protonmail.ch.pk) reveals that...